openshift/kubesan/docs/3-development.md

 ## Sandbox mode for `tests/run.sh`

-The test harness also provides a sandbox mode that simply sets up a test cluster with Subprovisioner installed and a corresponding `StorageClass` configured and gives you a shell to interact with it, providing the same helpers as the `--pause-on-failure` option.
+The test harness also provides a sandbox mode that simply sets up a test cluster with KubeSAN installed and a corresponding `StorageClass` configured and gives you a shell to interact with it, providing the same helpers as the `--pause-on-failure` option.
 This is useful for experimentation and to do demos.